drewlong/Nanoterm/README.md

 I wrote this with PlatformIO in mind, but this could easily be used with the Arduino IDE with minimal tweaking.

+An example of usage can be found in [this ESP8266 project I created](https://github.com/drewlong/ESPCommander.git).

 ## Usage/Examples